svilme

 boolean[] visited = new boolean[N];

-// Trilogy executed N times to ensure the shortest distance is calculated
+// Trilogy repeated N times to ensure the shortest distance is calculated

 for (int i = 0; i < N; i++) {